What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 It smells of pine needles, dampness and rot.

-This fungus is found from May to late autumn in glades, meadows, along roads, in squares and lawns, settles on various soils and even on rotten wood.
+This mushroom is found from May to late autumn in clearings, meadows, along roads, in squares and on lawns; it settles on various soils and even on rotten wood.
 Appears after warm rains.
-It grows very quickly, "by leaps and bounds."
-Amateur mushroom pickers noticed that giant raincoats added up to 5 cm in diameter per day.
+It grows very quickly, “by leaps and bounds.”
+Amateur mushroom pickers noticed that giant raincoats gained up to 5 cm in diameter per day.
 And usually they are up to 20 cm in diameter and weigh 300-400 g.

-In 1977 in Estonian Museum In nature, a raincoat weighing 11 kg 150 g was demonstrated, the diameter of its fruiting body was 188 cm.
-In 1967, a raincoat weighing 12.5 kg with a diameter of 63 cm was found in the Moscow region, and in 1984 on the banks of the Setunka River - with a diameter of 160 cm and a mass of 7.3 kg.
-Some mushroom pickers found families of giant raincoats.
-For example, in 1988, a group of 8 raincoats with a total weight of about 2 pounds was found near Kemerovo, and in 1984 near Narva and in 1989 in Tataria, groups of 6 mushrooms were found, among which the largest reached 4 kg.
+In 1977 in Estonian Museum nature demonstrated a raincoat weighing 11 kg 150 g, the diameter of its fruiting body was 188 cm.
+The raincoat, found in the same year in the vicinity of the city of Frunze, reached a circumference of almost 1.5 m with a mass of 11.6 kg.
+In 1967, a raincoat weighing 12.5 kg with a diameter of 63 cm was found in the Moscow region, and in 1984 on the bank of the Setunka River - with a diameter of 160 cm and weighing 7.3 kg.
+Some mushroom pickers found families of giant puffballs.
+For example, in 1988, near Kemerovo, a group of 8 raincoats with a total weight of about 2 pounds was found, and in 1984, near Narva and in 1989 in Tataria, groups of 6 mushrooms, among which the largest reached 4 kg.

-When dried, the raincoats do not lose their whiteness, they are well stored in a dense plastic container, they are easily ground into powder, so they can be successfully used for making broths and sauces.
-In winter, this plain-looking gib with its gastronomic qualities can even compete with mushrooms.
+When dried, rainflowers do not lose their whiteness, are stored well in dense plastic containers, and are easily ground into powder, so they can be successfully used for preparing broths and sauces.
+In winter, this inconspicuous-looking mushroom can compete even with boletus mushrooms with its gastronomic qualities.

-When collecting, it must be borne in mind that more or less spherical mushrooms from the genus Pseudo-puffball also look like puffballs.
-True, at a young age, the latter are characterized by a very dense crusty shell, and not thin-film or soft-crusty, as in puffballs.
-Thus, it is very easy to distinguish them, and this must be done, since false puffballs are suspected of being able to cause poisoning, although minor, but still.
+When collecting, it is necessary to keep in mind that more or less spherical mushrooms from the genus of false puffballs are also similar to puffballs.
+True, at a young age, the latter are characterized by a very dense crust-like shell, and not a thin-film or soft-crust shell, like that of raincoats.
+Thus, it is very easy to distinguish them, and this must be done, since false puffballs are suspected of causing, albeit minor, poisoning.

-In a number of countries Western Europe raincoats are considered a delicacy and are equated with champignons.
+In a number of countries Western Europe puffballs are considered a delicacy and are compared to champignons.
 Italians consider young raincoats to be one of the most best mushrooms.
-When picking mushrooms in the forest, do not pass by the unfairly neglected, but very attractive and tasty mushrooms.
+When picking mushrooms in the forest, do not pass by unfairly neglected, but very attractive and tasty mushrooms.

-Mushroom puffball: useful information for beginner mushroom pickers.
+Mushroom raincoat: useful information for beginner mushroom pickers.

 • grandfather's tobacco